 The Goldex mine is part of the chain of operations and properties that Agnico Eagle owns in the Abitibi region of northwestern Quebec.
 Underground mining from the M and E satellite zones and processing in the mill started in September 2013.
 Commercial production was achieved in October 2013.

-Goldex, located 60 km east of the Company’s LaRonde mine, has proven and probable reserves of 0.7 million ounces of gold (12.9 million tonnes grading 1.61 grams/tonne gold).
-Reserves in the M, Mx and E Zones are estimated to support an underground mine through 2017, with average annual production of approximately 105,000 ounces gold.
-In July 2015, the Goldex Deep 1 project was approved, resulting in new D Zone reserves.
-The development of the Dx and D Zones will add another seven years of production at Goldex, beginning in 2018, using the same mining methods.
+Goldex, located 60 km east of the Company’s LaRonde mine, has proven and probable reserves of 0.9 million ounces of gold (16.8 million tonnes grading 1.64 grams/tonne gold) as of December 31, 2016.
+Reserves in the M and E Zones are estimated to support an underground mine through 2017, with annual production of approximately 105,000 ounces gold.
+In July 2015, the Goldex Deep 1 project was approved.
+The development of the Dx and D Zones will add another eight years of production at Goldex using the same mining methods, with annual average production of 118,000 oz gold from early 2018 through 2019.

 The Goldex property is located in the Dubuisson Township of Quebec and forms part of the southern Abitibi Greenstone Belt.
 The sequence of intermediate to mafic and ultramafic volcanic rocks that underlie the property dips steeply to the northeast.
 They are intruded by a large table-shaped quartz-diorite body – known as the Goldex Granodiorite – that also dips steeply to the northeast.